 This should be a no-brainer.
 When your SSD powers on and off all the time, you’ll notice a slight lag whenever you use your computer after you’ve been idle for a while.

-To switch your power options, access your control panel, click “System and Security,” and then click “Power Options.”
+To switch your power options, access your Control Panel, then click “Power Options.”
 Select “High Performance” from the list.
-You might need to click “Show additional plans” to find it.
+You may need to click “Show additional plans” to find it.